 This was the fateful lesson of the Columbine Shooting.
 Law enforcement began to arrive on scene within minutes but remained outside of the building securing the perimeter of the school.
 First responders later reported a feeling of helplessness as their commanding officers instructed them to wait for SWAT to arrive and they were stuck outside listening to the gunshots.
 In the end, 13 people were killed and 24 were injured, not counting the killers.

 The attackers killed themselves after they heard law enforcement enter the building.
 The lesson here: don’t wait for SWAT to engage the threat.
 This event led to a transition in law enforcement training to small team tactical entry.
-(The ALICE Training Institute teaches that this solution is not enough and offers solo-engagement training called RAIDER, which is only available to police and security forces).
+(ALICE Training teaches that this solution is not enough and offers solo-engagement training called RAIDER, which is only available to police and security forces).

 2. Law Enforcement must enter the building as quickly as possible.